keybase/saltpack-python/spec_signing.md

 ]
 ```

-A signing payload is a MessagePack object shaped like this:
+An attached signing payload packet is a MessagePack array that looks like this:

 ```yaml
 # attached signing payload object